Should My Mac Be on Zillexit Update

 Should my mac be on zillexit update to work properly?
 Absolutely.

 Zillexit needs a modern foundation to deliver what it promises.
-The software is built for current systems and trying to run it on outdated tech is like putting premium fuel in a broken engine.
+The software is built for current systems, and trying to run it on outdated tech?
+That’s like putting premium fuel in a broken engine.
+You’ll just waste the good stuff.

 Your machine is only as strong as its foundation.
 Time to shore it up.